normalize/normalize.github.io/api/proxy.md

 In fact, these modules may actually mess up the proxy.
 Please don't create circular dependencies!
 Use `devDependencies` or something instead.

-### Module Classification

-The normalization proxy is currently designed primarily for web components and modules.
-Thus, it needs a way to classify whether a module is web-compatible.
-Currently, classification is defined by the following criteria:

-- `index.html` exists
-- `index.css` exists
-- `component.json` exists
-- `bower.json` exists
-- `package.json`:

-  - `.browser` exists
-  - `.style` exists

 [proxy]: https://github.com/normalize/proxy.js